Skip to content

 Project Volta is a campaign focused on donating new energy smart cooking pots to street food vendors, leveraging real-time data for project success.

 Project Volta is a social impact initiative aimed at supporting street food vendors by providing them with energy-efficient and smart cooking technology.
-This campaign seeks to improve the working conditions, reduce environmental impact, and potentially increase the economic viability of these small businesses.
+This campaign seeks to improve working conditions, reduce environmental impact, and potentially increase the economic viability of these small businesses.

 • To provide new energy smart cooking pots to a target number of street food vendors.